 Sometimes you can find yourself living on your own, whether through your own choice or due to circumstances beyond your control.

-Learning to live on your own will vary depending on what age and stage you are in life, so we’ve put together 10 tips to assist:
+The challenges involved in learning to live on your own will vary depending on what age and stage you are in life, so we’ve put together some tips to assist.

 1. Have friends around